BenMonte/cse15l-labreports/lab2.md

 ![Image](addmsgex1.png)

 **Methods Called:**
-handle, handleRequest, and queryToMap
+The main, handleRequest, and handle methods are called in this code.

-Relevant arguments to methods:
+**Relevant arguments to methods:**

-HttpExchange exchange, URI url, String query, StringBuilder chatLog.
+HttpExchange exchange and URI url are mainly used.

+**Field values change**

+The String user and String message values are being changed as s= and user= are assigned values.
+The int port value is also cahnged as it could be assigned a different value such as 500 or 1000.

 Each time a new message is added with the /add-message code, the server updates the chat Log with the username and message inputed.
+So anything written after "s=" will be the message and anything written after "user=" will be the user that message is coming from.
+Aditionally, the "%20" indicates spaces in between words for a certain message.

 **Message 2**